 Following a highly successful academic career, Judith’s professional career began at a leading specialist criminal law practice in central London led by former white collar specialist, Rod Fletcher.
 There she appeared as a defence advocate in court on a number of occasions and led the preparation of the defence in high profile prosecutions, including the prosecution of police officers, some of high rank, from the Metropolitan Police’s Flying Squad, at the Central Criminal Court.
 She made partner there in 2002.
 In 2008 she moved to a Magic Circle firm, where she became director in 2011 and partner in 2014; she was one of the first criminal law practitioners to join a Magic Circle firm as the need for specialist criminal practitioners, to deal with the growth of investigations and prosecutions of white collar crime became essential.
 She joined Ropes & Gray in 2018.

-She co-edits GIR’s “The Practitioner’s Guide to Global Investigations,” now in its fourth edition.
+She co-edits GIR’s “The Practitioner’s Guide to Global Investigations,” now in its fifth edition.
 She is a regular speaker, panel member and chair at conferences both in the UK and overseas.